 Hence, while planning for an amazing welcome for your fresher, remember to include a simple job description for each of them.
 Provide them with their respective job briefing and targets, duties and the skills required for productivity on the first day.

 iii.
-Teach them the company goals and mission
+Familiarize them with company goals

 Prior to their recruitment, the new employees had a little knowledge about the company from the information they’ve gathered for the interview.
 However, it’s important to give them better and detailed information about the company.
 From the go, help them to understand the goals and mission of the company.
 Communicate with clear terms on how they are expected to fit into the overall picture of the company.
 As part of the Induction process steps, you can test their understanding of what the company represents.